JFKoder/Jpegker/README.md

 # Jpegker
-JAVA based commandline tool for Patch converting with FFMPEG, generate tumpnails and Preview-sheet
+JAVA based commandline tool for Patch converting with FFMPEG, generate tumbnails and Preview-sheet